Taxonomy

 Biotype G - miscelanous strains (P. geniculata - incertae sedis)

-et al., 1966).
-Young et al. (1978) divided into three pathovars: P. marginalis pv. marginalis,
+Young et al. (1978) divided into three pathovars: P. marginalis pv. marginalis, P.

-marginalis pv. pastinacae, pathogen of cultivated parsnip (Pastinaca sativa).
+P. marginalis pv. pastinacae, pathogen of cultivated parsnip (Pastinaca sativa).

-Gram negative, 0.7-0.8 x 2.3-2.8 μm, motile by polar flagella, rods.
+Gram-negative, 0.7-0.8 x 2.3-2.8 μm, motile by polar flagella, rods.

 Cultures produce diffusible fluorescent pigments, particularly in iron-deficient media.
-Blue non-diffusible pigment produced by some

-Strictly aerobic except from strains capable of denitrification (biotypes II, III & IV), optimal temperature 28-30 ºC.
-Growth at 4 ºC; no
+Strictly aerobic except from strains capable of denitrification (biotypes II, III and IV),

-growth at 41 ºC.
-Memers of the biotypes I & II are capable to adapt and survive at human body temperature (6).
+and II are capable to adapt and survive at human body temperature (6).

 Organic growth factors not required.
-Media: Nutritive agar, Trypticase Soy Agar, Mac Conkey agar, King’s medium B agar.
+Media: Nutritive agar, Trypticase Soy Agar, Mac

 P. fluorescens is usually non-pathogenic but has been associated with food spoilage.
-One report of human bacteremia.

-Saprophytic or opportunistic animal pathogen.
 Possible fin rot in fish.

 Used in depollution activities.